thedarkwriter/courseware-lms-content/courses/puppet/smoke_test.md

 serveralias is not a correct parameter, serveraliases is.

 Smoke Testing is a very low-cost form of testing and I highly recommend utilizing it.

+##Exercises

+- Use the Puppet module tool to create a module with the following metadata:
+    - puppet module generate <your_name>-ssh
+    - accept the default version
+    - accept default for name
+    - accept default for license
+    - describe the module: